magento/knowledge-base/src/troubleshooting/general/security-scan-tool-troubleshooting-guide.md

 ### How long does Adobe Commerce keep Security Scan reports?

-The merchant can generate the previous 10 reports from their end.
+You can generate the previous 10 reports from your end.
 If older reports are required, contact Adobe Commerce support.
 Up to a year of prior Security Scan reports can be obtained.

 ### What information is needed when submitting a support ticket?